Disclosure:

 1. Set up the Coming Soon Page

-The most effective way to unpublish or hide your WordPress blog from public view is to set up a coming soon or maintenance mode page.
+The most effective way to unpublish or hide your WordPress blog from public view is to set up a “coming soon” or “maintenance mode” page

 The good news is that you don’t need to create this page yourself; a few WordPress plugins automatically enable the page.